Surety and Fidelity Bonds

 Various types of surety bonds with a sizable market have more specific names.

-Contract bonds guarantee that the principal will perform everything that is required of a contract satisfactorily.
-Different types of contract bonds guarantee different phases of the contract.
+Contract bonds guarantee that the principal will satisfactorily perform everything required by a contract.
+Several types of contract bonds guarantee different phases of the contract.

 License and permit bonds are required by businesses that need a license or a permit to work within a township or other political entity.
 The bonds guaranteed that the laws that the principal will comply with the law in their work.
 For instance, a license and permit bond can guarantee that a carpenter, plumber, or electrician has any required permits, and performs the work according to the local building code.